-- 1. Back up the data. - 2.
-Shut down the OS.
-Turn off the main power to the equipment, and wait for at least one minute.
+- 1. Back up the data. - Shut down the OS.
+Unplug the plug of the power cord from the outlet, and wait for at least one minute.
 Then replace the failed HDD with a replacement HDD.
-(See "5.3.4 Installing and Removing an HDD".) - 3.
+(See "5.3.6 Installing and Removing an HDD".) - 3.
 Turn on the power to the equipment.
 Then the RAID board automatically detects that the replacement HDD is mounted and starts the rebuild process.
 Confirm that the HDD status lamp of the replacement HDD is flashing. - 4.
 The OS starts while the rebuild process continues.
 The time required for the rebuild process depends on what applications are executed during this period.
 Therefore, minimize the number of running applications during the rebuild process.
-The rebuild process takes about 50 minutes in the case of a 320 GB HDD.
-If you do not want to start the OS, while the messages for system initialization are displayed (during BIOS memory check), or while the Digital LEDs for Status indication output "C0" after the equipment turns on, press F2 to launch the BIOS setup menu. - 5.
-When the HDD status lamp turns off, the rebuild process is complete.
+The rebuild process takes about 120 minutes in the case of a 1 TB HDD without a load.
+The rebuild process takes about 280 minutes in the case of a 2 TB HDD without a load.

+If you do not want to start the OS, while the messages for system initialization are displayed (during BIOS memory check), or while the Digital LEDs for Status indication output "C0" after the equipment turns on, press F2 to launch the BIOS setup menu.

+- 5. When the HDD status lamp turns off, the rebuild process is complete.
 In the Hardware status window, confirm that both HDDs are healthy.
 If the BIOS setup menu is started at step 4, open the upper menu "Exit", move the cursor to "Exit Saving Changes", and press Enter.
 A message "Save configuration changes and exit now?" is displayed.
 Press Enter to restart the equipment. - 6.
 Double-click the hardware status icon on the notification area of the taskbar.
 The Hardware status window appears.
-In the Hardware status window, confirm that the RAID status is "Optimal".
+In the Hardware status window, confirm that the RAID status is "Optimal". - Notes 1.

-Notes 1.
 If the RAID1 status is displayed as "Optimal (Media Error)" after the rebuild process is complete, we recommend that you also replace the copy source HDD with a new HDD after the data is backed up.

-(For information about how to replace an HDD, see "5.3.4 Installing and Removing an HDD".)
+(For information about how to replace an HDD, see "5.3.6 Installing and Removing an HDD".)